PlayLikeNeverB4/rails-react-starter-kit/README.md

+# Rails React Starter Kit
+### Configuration
+1. Rails 5.2.2
+2. Webpacker 3.5.5
+3. React 16.6.1

-# Installation instructions
+### Installation instructions

+1. Clone the repo `git clone https://github.com/PlayLikeNeverB4/rails-react-starter-kit.git myprojectname`
-1. Make sure you have node installed
+2. Make sure you have node installed
+	1. Check with `node -v`
+	2. You can install it with `brew install node` or [here](https://nodejs.org)
-2. Make sure you have yarn installed
+3. Make sure you have yarn installed
 	1. Check with `yarn -v`
 	2. You can install it with `brew install yarn`
-3. Run `bundle exec rails webpacker:install`
+4. Run `bundle exec rails webpacker:install`
-4. Run `bundle exec rails webpacker:install:react`
+5. Run `bundle exec rails webpacker:install:react`
-5. TBD...